quicwg/base-drafts/draft-ietf-quic-http.md

 ## Server Push

-HTTP/QUIC supports server push as described in {{!RFC7540}}.
+HTTP/QUIC supports server push in a similar manner to {{!RFC7540}}, but uses different mechanisms.
 During connection establishment, the client enables server push by sending a MAX_PUSH_ID frame (see {{frame-max-push-id}}).
 A server cannot use server push until it receives a MAX_PUSH_ID frame.

 As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame that includes request header fields attributed to the request.
+Promised requests MUST be cacheable (see {{!RFC7231}}, Section 4.2.3), MUST be safe (see {{RFC7231}}, Section 4.2.1), and MUST NOT include a request body.

 The PUSH_PROMISE frame is sent on the client-initiated, bidirectional stream that carried the request that generated the push.
 This allows the server push to be associated with a request.
 Ordering of a PUSH_PROMISE in relation to certain parts of the response is important (see Section 8.2.1 of {{!RFC7540}}).

 Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; it contains a Push